edne/pineal/REFERENCE.md

 ```python
 Polygon(n)
 ```
-Generates a new polygon class, with the given number of sides, and return an instance.
+(Entity) Generates a new polygon class, with the given number of sides, and return an instance.

+To draw a square with side 1:
 ```python
 p = Polygon(4)